odiartcentre/odiartcentre.github.io/README.md

 This project is specially developed for OdiArt Centre.

-Designed and developed by @dearlipu.
+Designed and developed by @dearlipu aka Saurav Panda.

 This source code, design structure, content arrangement, branding style, and project identity are intended only for official and educational use related to OdiArt Centre.